The following 6 steps recap how to start an online work at home business that makes money:

 • Make buttons large and clear to read and input boxes large and easy for people to enter their information.

 • Less can be more.
 So if it’s not absolutely necessary, don’t be wordy on payment pages.

 • Be interactive with the customer.
 Ask them about the products, offer them post sale service.
 Send them wishes on their Birthdays, Marriage Anniversaries, etc. Offer them discount as returning visitors.

 Get ecommerce software

-Most hosted ecommerce shopping cart providers offer free trial periods which you could make use of to build your webstore and learn how to run it.
+Most hosted ecommerce shopping cart providers offer free trial periods.
+You could make use of it to build your webstore and learn how to run it.

 Set up a merchant account